cmansley/cmansley.github.com/_posts/2013-06-01-star-trek-is-dead.md

 The needless repetition was on display throughout the entire film.
 Everything from a replication of the famous Spock death scene from Star Trek 2 to the famous Kahn scream.
-I could understand the use of Leonard Nemoy in the first reboot, but now the franchise has proven that it can make money.
+I could understand the use of Leonard Nimoy in the first reboot, but now the franchise has proven that it can make money.
 This opens up lots of really interesting plot lines and plot devices.
-The appearence of the Klingons was just one direction an entirely new movie could have gone.
+The appearance of the Klingons was just one direction an entirely new movie could have gone.
 But, instead the writers underestimated the audience's ability to process new bad guys and new ideas.
 They instead kept leaning over to the audience and